forbee-dev/Wordpress/README.md

 ## Selection of the Month
 Custom Block to show a selection of the month Casinos.
 This one uses Twig as a template engine

+## Video Block
+This block provides a flexible and SEO-friendly way to embed YouTube videos in a WordPress site, with options for custom thumbnails and metadata.
+It loads just the thumbnail and only load Youtube script when you click on it.

+## Casino Bonus Block
+Complex "Mega Block", consisting of 10 sub-blocks, each with various functionalities to present casinos and bonuses in a highly interactive and flexible layout.

+## HCMS Transients
+Transients soltution for a Headless Wordpress website

 # BRAG LIST